Solid Bronze – Great Hits

-Solid Bronze: Great Hits is The Beautiful South's ninth album and second greatest hits compilation.
+Solid Bronze: Great Hits is the Beautiful South's ninth album and second greatest hits compilation.
 It was released in November 2001 and contains 19 tracks.
 The album contains two songs ("Pretenders to the Throne" and "Dream a Little Dream") that were released between Carry on up the Charts and Blue Is the Colour, and never made it onto any album.

-It produced one single, "The Root of All Evil", released the same month as the album, and only getting to number 50 in the UK Singles Chart.
+It produced one single, "The Root of All Evil", released the same month as the album, which reached number 50 in the UK Singles Chart.
 The album got to number 10.
-The name of the album parodies other compilation albums e.g. "Solid Gold - Greatest Hits" by self-deprecating the popularity of the band.
+The name of the album parodies other compilation albums, e.g., "Solid Gold - Greatest Hits" by self-deprecating the popularity of the band.